|Title:||Wide Receivers Coach|

 A native of Kaukauna, Adamovich was an All-Fox Valley Association football selection at Kaukauna High School.
 He served as team captain and won a pair of letters for the Galloping Ghosts.
 Adamovich also won three letters in track & field and played basketball at Kaukauna.

-Ryan and his wife, Emily, reside in Jackson.
+Ryan and his wife, Emily, reside in New Berlin.